Saleh-Shanti/Travel-App/README.md

 - run 2 terminals :

   - npm run build-dev
+  - npm run build-prod
-  - npm run vuild-prod npm run start
+  - npm run start

 - Write the place you are going to visit
 - insert the dates